IlanCosman/tide/README.md

 ## Acknowledgments

-- [Powerlevel10k][] - Inspired much of Tide's documentation, resources, ideas, and design.
+- [Powerlevel10k][] - Inspired Tide's creation and informs nearly every aspect of Tide's existence.
+Because Tide aims to replicate Powerlevel10k's amazing feature set, small sections of documentation have been directly borrowed when rewording the language would negatively impact meaning.
 - [Starship][] - Inspired elements of Tide's documentation and community health files.
 - [Spacefish][] - Inspired some of Tide's items.